nolanlawson/css-talk-2022/markdown.md

 These two look similar because they're both purple.
 But in one trace, we have huge style costs, and in the other, we have huge layout costs.
 The causes of slowness in these two cases is very different!

 If you don't remember anything else from my talk, please remember this: style and layout are not the same thing!

-And you can actually reason about why one is expensive versus the other.
+The biggest mistake I see people make is seeing one and thinking it's the other.
+For instance, they have a lot of style costs, but they think it has something to do with the geometry of the page.

 ---